Comparison · 9 min read

 OptiSigns is a capable, feature-broad digital-signage platform.
 It runs on cheap hardware you may already own — Fire TV Sticks, Android boxes, Raspberry Pi, Chromecast, Apple TV, Tizen and webOS displays — and pairs a large app marketplace with solid scheduling and proof-of-play reporting.
 For a signage team that wants maximum integration coverage at a low hardware cost, it does that job well.

-ChannelOS is a different bet for a different person: the café manager, shop owner or office admin who wants a screen live today, with the show already drafted.
-ChannelOS is browser-based (no player app on the TV), AI-first (AI drafts the whole show), and schedule-first (edit once, it airs everywhere).
+ChannelOS is for the person on the other side of the app catalogue: you do not want a hundred integrations, you want today’s menu on the TV before lunch.
+ChannelOS is browser-based AI-first (AI drafts the whole show), and schedule-first (edit once, it airs everywhere).
 This is an honest look at where the two diverge.

 Do I need a media player or device for OptiSigns?